 Many of these stunning locations are home to world-class fly fishing opportunities, and through our experience, Trout Tales has compiled a list of some of the best trout fly fishing locations near Hobart:

 - 28 Gates Farm stay & Private Trout Fishery

 - Craigbourne Dam & Coal River

-We've recently developed our ultimate guide of information for trout fishing in Tasmania, or you can read on for a detailed breakdown from Trout Tales owner Matt about why he loves these fishing locations near Hobart...
+We've recently developed the ultimate guide for trout fishing in Tasmania - or read on for a breakdown from Trout Tales fishing guide Matt about why he loves these fishing locations near Hobart.

 Our favourite trout fly fishing locations near Hobart: